 Things to Do

-Trek from Barlig to Mayoyao, through deep forest and rice paddies, spending the night in a riverside village.
+Trek from Barlig to Mayoyao, through deep forest, up Mt.
+Amuyao, and through rice paddies, spending the night in a riverside village.

 Visit the hanging coffins and cave in Sagada.
 The regular cave tour is good for anyone.
 If you want to hike for hours and really understand the massive size of this cave, take the longer cave tour.
 While in Sagada, visit the small, but excellent, cultural museum displaying textiles, basketry, tools, jewelry and more.
 Free of cost, but donations accepted.